Sadly, interest rates charged on authorised overdrafts are at record highs.

 5) Nationwide FlexDirect

 The FlexDirect account from Nationwide is a stonking current account, paying a market-leading 5% interest on your balances up to £2,500.
-But it also offers a 12-month fee-free overdraft, subject to your circumstances.
+It also offers a 12-month fee-free overdraft, subject to your circumstances.

 You will need to pay in £1,000 each month though.